jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 ![Graph 3]({{ site.url }}/assets/images/fraud/top_geo_frauds.png){: .center-image }

-Notice that even though publishers are not the same, some campaigns repeatedly appear in this head.
+Notice that even though publishers are not the same, some campaigns appear more than once in this head.
 This type of information would raise suspicions towards click spamming or action farming where scammers would be resetting their IP address to hide high volumes of traffic from a single IP, thus creating a discrepancy with the past IP used for the click.

 ### Time Delta